KSIUJ/ksi-oidc-python/django/README.md

 In the settings of your OIDC provider you will need to add the `/oidc/callback/` URL as a valid redirect URL and the [`LOGOUT_REDIRECT_URL`] URL as a valid post logout redirect URL.

-`OidcLoginView` redirects the user to the OIDC provider's login page if the `KsiAuthBackend` is enabled.
+`OidcLoginView` redirects the user to the OIDC provider's login page if the `OidcAuthBackend` is enabled.
 If it's not, it uses the view specified in `OidcLoginView.fallback_view` to render the login page.
 It uses [`DjangoLoginView`] by default.
 You can use a different view for this by specifying the `fallback_view` when calling `.as_view()`: